Your November Horoscope Is Here & It Will Be Emotionally Consuming

 AdvertisementADVERTISEMENT

-The month ends on an upward note, as Sagittarius Season begins November 21, and Mercury Retrograde wraps up by November 29.
+The month ends on an upward note, as Sagittarius Season begins November 22, and Mercury Retrograde wraps up by November 30.
 You may feel like a fog is lifting, and suddenly the big picture makes sense again.
-Venus joins Sagittarius on November 30, sprinkling blessings over your long-term goals, education, and spiritual path.
+Venus will begin to shift into Sagittarius from November 30, sprinkling blessings over your long-term goals, education, and spiritual path.
 You’re not the same Aries you were at the start of the month; you’re deeper, wiser, and more attuned to what motivates you from the inside out.
 You didn’t just rise from the ashes.
 You studied the fire, danced with it, and now you’re ready to use it to light up the next chapter of your life.

-The month ends on an upward note, as Sagittarius Season begins November 21, and Mercury Retrograde wraps up by November 29.
+The month ends on an upward note, as Sagittarius Season begins November 22, and Mercury Retrograde wraps up by November 30.
 You may feel like a fog is lifting, and suddenly the big picture makes sense again.
-Venus joins Sagittarius on November 30, sprinkling blessings over your long-term goals, education, and spiritual path.
+Venus will begin to shift into Sagittarius from November 30, sprinkling blessings over your long-term goals, education, and spiritual path.
 You’re not the same Aries you were at the start of the month; you’re deeper, wiser, and more attuned to what motivates you from the inside out.
 You didn’t just rise from the ashes.
 You studied the fire, danced with it, and now you’re ready to use it to light up the next chapter of your life.

 AdvertisementADVERTISEMENT